Zeus Lite comes with a version of Lua making it easy to write Lua code.

 ---------------------------------------------------------------------------

-As mention earlier the IDE can be used to check the Lua code for syntax errors.
+As mentioned earlier the compilation step checks the Lua code for syntax errors.

 Code: Select all